drakkan/sftpgo/README.md

 ## S3 Compabible Object Storage backends

-Each user can be mapped with an S3-Compatible bucket, this way the mapped bucket is exposed over SFTP/SCP.
+Each user can be mapped with an S3-Compatible bucket or a bucket virtual folder, this way the mapped bucket/virtual folder is exposed over SFTP/SCP.

+Specifying a different `key_prefix` you can assign different virtual folders of the same bucket to different users.
+This is similar to a chroot directory for local filesystem.
+The virtual folder identified by `key_prefix` does not need to be pre-created.

-SFTPGo uses multipart uploads and parallel downloads for storing and retrieving files from S3 and automatically try to create the mapped bucket if it does not exists.
+SFTPGo uses multipart uploads and parallel downloads for storing and retrieving files from S3.

+SFTPGo tries to automatically create the mapped bucket if it does not exists but it's a better idea to pre-create the bucket and to assign to it the wanted options such as automatic encryption and authorizations.

 Some SFTP commands doesn't work over S3: